All anti-national forces that want to halt country's progress against AAP: Arvind Kejriwal | Politics

 ''I congratulate everyone.
 The almighty wants us to do something for the country,'' Kejriwal said while reminding the party volunteers about the three pillars of its ideology -- undying honesty, patriotism and humanity.

-''The hope of crores of people from the AAP has now turned into faith.
-People have given us a huge responsibility and with the blessings of the god, we will honestly discharge it,'' he said.

-Kejriwal lauded all those who contributed to the AAP's growth and helped it achieve the national party status, and remembered his party colleagues Manish Sisodia and Satyendar Jain who are currently in jail.

-He told the AAP volunteers to be prepared to go to prison if need be and said those scared of it should quit the party.
+He said those scared of going to prison or having any greed for post should quit the party.

-''I will be lucky if every drop of my blood is shed for the country,'' Kejriwal said.
+''The way our political opponents are targeting us at the moment, each party worker will be attacked and may have to spend 8-10 months in jail.

 There are 1,300 political parties in the country, of which only six enjoy the status of a national party and just three -- the Bharatiya Janata Party (BJP), the Congress and now, the AAP -- have governments in more than one state, Kejriwal pointed out.